 But in the process of writing my book on artist development, I discovered one that surpassed them all.
 It was only when I applied some #ArtsMeetsBiz that I began to get a handle on my competition, the single biggest influence to blame for the loss of so many talented artists.
 I’m speaking, of course, of ego.

 If self-esteem is an artist’s greatest weakness, you can bet that ego is in the driver's seat.
-We’ve all seen artists with inflated confidence in public, quietly suffering with depression or addiction, privately.
+We’ve all seen artists with inflated confidence in public, quietly suffering from depression or addiction, privately.
 Celebrities such as Sinead O’Connor, Selena Gomez, Jared Padalecki, Chester Bennington, and Anthony Bourdain have all spoken publicly about these struggles.

-So I started a case study on my own ego, and what unfolded was the most unlikeliest of love stories between a girl and her ego.
+So I started a case study on my own ego, and what unfolded was the unlikeliest of love stories between a girl and her ego.
 It’s disgusting.
 But I just can’t quit you ego...

 Let me start with some context.
 The Daoist in me tends to see the world in dualities.
-And so it appeared to me no different when I began dissecting my own ego.
+And so it appeared to be no different when I began dissecting my own ego.
 What I discovered was a manifestation of extremes.

 Most people understand the ego to be an inflated sense of self, an illusion of grandeur.
 But it's most defining characteristic, in my point of view, is that it attacks you from both sides of the self-esteem spectrum.
 That voice inside your head telling you you’re not good enough is the same voice that will, in the same breath, tell you you’re better than everyone else.
 They are two sides of the same ego.

 My love affair began when I finally started to question why after seemingly positive events in my life I would so quickly question or doubt myself, or generally feel...crappy.
 Now, full disclosure, depression runs in my family.
 Yet, as I journeyed further along Joseph Campbell’s Hero's Journey in my personal artistic development, I realized there was another culprit.
-My ego.
+My Ego.